You may have seen some viral headlines over the years about “free” or cheap abandoned properties available in Japan.

 - Have children under middle/junior high school age

-- If farmland is present, potential buyers need to get approval from the local agricultural committee (Nogyo-iinkai) since the buyer will have to engage in full-time farming (not as a hobby)
+If the property comes with farmland, you better want to be a farmer, because a typical stipulation is you have to be a farmer.
+Potential buyers need approval from the local nogyo-iinkai (agricultural committee) since the buyer will have to engage in full-time farming (not as a hobby).

-Yamamoto Property Advisory, who helps foreigners buy homes, says you can temporarily register to preserve your title rights which can postpone farming on your land.
+Yamamoto Property Advisory, who helps foreigners buy homes, says you can temporarily register to preserve your title rights and this can postpone farming on your land.
 When that expires, you’ll be expected to eventually utilize the farmland.

 As an alternative, owners can rent out the land for other farmers to use instead.
 If you don’t like any of these options, perhaps it’s best to find a different akiya without farmland.